Barry Dransfield

-In 1969 Barry and his brother Robin Dransfield were invited by Ashley Hutchings to join the group which would become Steeleye Span, but turned the offer down.

 Together with his brother Robin, he was a member of a bluegrass/old-time band while still in his teens.
 Always innovative, he generally avoids electric instruments.
 The instrumental "Blacksmith", on Fiddler's Dream, is a complex set of variations in Romantic Paganini style, with no obvious relation to the song "Blacksmith", but ending with a double-tracked voice of Dransfield singing the opening line, "Oh, A Blacksmith Courted Me".
 Fiddler's Dream has been re-issued on Castle with many bonus tracks.

 In films

 Dransfield has composed music for several films for TV and the wide screen: S.O.S.
 Titanic, Adelaide Harris, Play Away, Samson an Delilah (1985), Ballymena Opera House and The Wreck of the Julie Plante (1985).
 He acted the part of the blind fiddler in The Bounty (1984) (with Mel Gibson and Anthony Hopkins).
 In 1986, he changed career to become a so-called "Fiddle Doctor", repairing violins and cellos.
 In 1994, he joined the Steeleye Span UK tour.